Sitina Tunnel: Preparation and facts

 After studying all the 3 variants, the variant with a shorter tunnel was selected, mainly for environmental reasons.
 The tunnel from that variant is 1440 m long for the western (right) tube, and 1415 m for the eastern (left) tube.
 The covered parts near the building of the Slovak Academy of Sciences are 206 m and 216 m long, respectively.
 The width of the road is 7.5 m, and features 1 m wide hard shoulders.
 The average gradient in the tunnel is 2.34%.
-The maximum allowed speed will be 80 kilometres per hour (50 mph).
+The maximum allowed speed is 80 kilometres per hour (50 mph).
 The tunnels were built using New Austrian Tunnelling method (NATM).

 Due to construction near built-up areas, several changes had to be made: